SCDH/ox4alea/README.md

 - redirect to a bibliography through an [XML catalog](https://www.oxygenxml.com/doc/versions/23.1/ug-editor/topics/using-XML-Catalogs.html#using-XML-Catalogs)
-- redirect to a catalog of witnesses through an XML catalog
 - redirect to local CSS with font definitions etc. through an XML catalog
 - register the [XML